-CAUTION When replacing the front panel, align the power switch and the floppy disk drive to their corresponding front panel cutouts.
+CAUTION When replacing the front panel, be sure to align the power switch to its corresponding front panel cutout.

 IMPORTANT When reconnecting semirigid cables, torque the cable connectors to 10 in-lb.

-1. Reverse the order of the removal procedure.

-Use the tools specified for all cable connections and mounting screws.

-2. Perform the post-repair adjustments, verifications, and performance tests that pertain to this removal procedure.
-Refer to Table 7-2 on page 7-61.
+- 1. Reverse the order of the removal procedure. - Use the tools specified for all cable connections and mounting screws. - 2.
+Perform the post-repair adjustments, verifications, and performance tests that pertain to this removal procedure.
+Refer to Table 7-2 on page 7-58.